algorandfoundation/docs/docs/get-started/algokit.md

 algokit localnet start
 ```

 This should start an instance of the LocalNet within docker.
-If you open the Docker Desktop application you should something similar to the following:
+If you open the Docker Desktop application you should see something similar to the following:

 <center>
 ![Docker Desktop LocalNet Instance](/docs/imgs/localnet.png){: style="width:700px" align=center }